zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 - OUT:
   * __jcl-library-name__ is the name of the output data set where the sample jobs are stored.
   * __dasdvol__ is the volume serial of the DASD device where the output data set resides.
 Uncomment the statement is a volume serial must be provided.

-The following supplied jobs might fail due to disk space allocation errors, as mentioned above for GIMUNZIP:
+The following supplied jobs might fail due to disk space allocation errors, as mentioned above for [GIMUNZIP](#gimunzip).

 #### ZWE2RCVE

 ```
 IEC032I E37-04,IGC0005E,ZWE2RCVE,RECEIVE,SMPTLIB,0AC0,USER10,
 ZOE.SMPE.AZWE001.F4
 ```
 Add space and directory allocations to this SMPCNTL statement in the preceding ZWE1SMPE job

 ```
 ADD DDDEF(SMPTLIB)  UNIT(SYSALLDA) .
 ```

-to make it as below
+to make it as below:

 ```
 ADD DDDEF(SMPTLIB) CYL SPACE(2,1) DIR(10)  UNIT(SYSALLDA) .
 ```

 #### ZWE1SMPE and ZWE4ZFS

 Example error
 ```
 IDC3506I REQUIRED VOLUMES AND/OR DEVICETYPES HAVE BEEN OMITTED
 IDC3003I FUNCTION TERMINATED.
 CONDITION CODE IS 12

 IDC0002I IDCAMS PROCESSING COMPLETE.
 MAXIMUM CONDITION CODE WAS 12
 ```

-Un-comment the `VOLUMES(...)` control statements and refer to the comments at the start of the JCL job for related necessary changes.
+Uncomment the `VOLUMES(...)` control statements and refer to the comments at the start of the JCL job for related necessary changes.

 #### ZWEMKDIR,  ZWE1SMPE, ZWE2RCVE, ZWE3ALOC,  ZWE4ZFS and ZWE5MKD

 Example error

 ```
 IEF257I ZWE3ALOC ALLOCD ALLOCD AZWEZFS - SPACE REQUESTED NOT AVAILABLE
 IEF272I ZWE3ALOC ALLOCD ALLOCD - STEP WAS NOT EXECUTED.
 ```
-Un-comment the `VOL=SER=&...` control statements and refer to the comments at the start of the JCL job for related necessary changes.
+Uncomment the `VOL=SER=&...` control statements and refer to the comments at the start of the JCL job for related necessary changes.

 ### Create SMP/E environment (optional)